Nonsmooth Analysis and Optimization: Superposition operators

 To show continuity, we consider a sequence $\{u_n\}_{n\in\N}\subset L^p(\Omega)$ with $u_n\to u\in L^p(\Omega)$.
 Then there exists a subsequence, again denoted by $\{u_n\}_{n\in \N}$, that converges pointwise almost everywhere in $\Omega$, as well as a $v\in L^p(\Omega)$ with $|u_n(x)| \leq |v(x)| + |u_1(x)|=:g(x)$ for all $n\in \N$ and almost every $x\in\Omega$ (see, e.g., \cite[Lemma 3.22 as well as (3-14) in the proof of Theorem 3.17]{Alt:2016}).
 The continuity of $z\mapsto f(x,z)$ then implies $F(u_n)\to F(u)$ pointwise almost everywhere as well as

-Since $g\in L^p(\Omega)$, the right-hand side is in $L^q(\Omega)$, and we can apply Lebesgue's dominated convergence theorem to deduce that $F(u_n)\to F(u)$ in $L^q(\Omega)$.
-As this argument can be applied to any subsequence, the whole sequence must converge to $F(u)$, which yield the claimed continuity. \end{proof} In fact, the growth condition \eqref{eq:superpos:growth} is also necessary for continuity; see \cite[Theorem 3.2]{Appell:1990}.
+Since $g\in L^p(\Omega)$, the right-hand side defines a function in $L^q(\Omega)$, and we can apply Lebesgue's dominated convergence theorem to deduce that $F(u_n)\to F(u)$ in $L^q(\Omega)$.
+As this argument can be applied to any subsequence, the whole sequence must converge to $F(u)$, which yields the claimed continuity. \end{proof} In fact, the growth condition \eqref{eq:superpos:growth} is also necessary for continuity; see \cite[Theorem 3.2]{Appell:1990}.
 In addition, it is straightforward to show that for $p=q=\infty$, the growth condition \eqref{eq:superpos:growth} (with $p/q := 0$ in this case) implies that $F$ is even locally Lipschitz continuous.

 Similarly, one would like to show that differentiability of $f$ implies differentiability of the corresponding superposition operator $F$, ideally with pointwise derivative $[F'(u)h](x) = f'(u(x))h(x)$.
 However, this does not hold in general; for example, the superposition operator defined by $f(x,z)=\sin(z)$ is \emph{not} differentiable in $u=0$ for $1\leq p=q<\infty$.
-The reason is that for a Fréchet differentiable superposition operator $F:L^p(\Omega)\to L^q(\Omega)$ and a direction $h\in L^p(\Omega)$, the pointwise(!) product has to satisfy $F'(u)h\in L^q(\Omega)$.
+The reason is that for a Fréchet differentiable superposition operator $F:L^p(\Omega)\to L^q(\Omega)$ and a direction $h\in L^p(\Omega)$, the pointwise(!) product $F'(u)h$ has to be in $L^q(\Omega)$.
 This leads to additional conditions on the superposition operator $F'$ defined by $f'$, which is known as \emph{two norm discrepancy}. \begin{theorem} Let $f:\Omega\times\R\to\R$ be a Carathéodory function that satisfies the growth condition \eqref{eq:superpos:growth} for $1\leq q<p<\infty$.
 If the partial derivative $f'_z$ is a Carathéodory function as well and satisfies \eqref{eq:superpos:growth} for $p'=p-q$, the superposition operator $F:L^p(\Omega)\to L^q(\Omega)$ is continuously Fréchet differentiable, and its derivative in $u\in L^p(\Omega)$ in direction $h\in L^p(\Omega)$ is given by

 \end{theorem} \begin{proof} \Cref{thm:superpos:continuous} yields that for $r := \frac{pq}{p-q}$ (i.e., $\frac{r}{p} = \frac{p'}{q}$), the superposition operator

 is well-defined and continuous.
 The Hölder inequality further implies that for any $u\in L^p(\Omega)$,